 i.e. the same dispersion relation as in the explicit Euler method.

-One is not limited to solving a differential equation either explicitly or only implicitly.
+One is not restricted to solving a differential equation either purely explicitly or purely implicitly.
 Let $\newtilde{f}$ be the discretized analogue of a continuous field $f$ and let $\mathbf{r}_i$ be the grid points.
-A two-step procedure for a first-order differential equation in time for $f$ can be in the form
+A two-step method for a differential equation of first order in time for $f$ can be written in the form

 \[ \begin{align} \newtilde{f}\left(\mathbf{r}_i, \left(n + 1\right)\Delta t\right) = \newtilde{f}\left(\mathbf{r}_i, n\Delta t\right) + \Delta t\sum_{j = 1}^N\newtilde{F}_j\left[\newtilde{f}\left(\left(n + m_j\right)\Delta t\right)\right] \end{align} \]

-note down.
 Here $\newtilde{F}_j$ for $j = 1, \dots, N$ are the discretized forcings acting on $\newtilde{f}$.
-This should apply
+Here, the following should hold:

-\[ \begin{align} m_j = \begin{cases} 0,\text{ Term $j$ wird explizit behandelt,}\\ 1,\text{ Term $j$ wird implizit behandelt.} \end{cases} \end{align} \]
+\[ \begin{align} m_j = \begin{cases} 0,\text{ term $j$ is treated explicitly,}\\ 1,\text{ term $j$ is treated implicitly.} \end{cases} \end{align} \]

-It was tacitly assumed that $f$ was the only field appearing.
-In general, $f$ can be viewed as a tuple of fields, i.e. as a state vector.
-Furthermore, you can allow $0 \leq m_j \leq 1$, here $m_j$ is the implicit share.
-The Crank-Nicolson method means $m_j = \frac{1}{2}$.
+It was tacitly assumed that $f$ is the only field appearing.
+More generally, $f$ can be regarded as a tuple of fields, i.e. as a state vector.
+Furthermore, one can allow $0 \leq m_j \leq 1$; here $m_j$ is the implicit fraction.
+The Crank-Nicolson method corresponds to $m_j = \frac{1}{2}$.

-Since $\mathbf{v}\cdot\left[\left(\nabla\times\mathbf{v}\right)\times\mathbf{v}\right] = 0$, the generalized Coriolis term is energetically insignificant.
-The system of equations is therefore used for a self-consistent temporal discretization of the advection of kinetic energy
+Since $\mathbf{v}\cdot\left[\left(\nabla\times\mathbf{v}\right)\times\mathbf{v}\right] = 0$, the generalized Coriolis term is energetically irrelevant.
+For a self-consistent temporal discretization of the advection of kinetic energy, one therefore uses the system of equations

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} = -\nabla\frac{\mathbf{v}^2}{2}, & {} & \frac{\partial\rho}{\partial t} = -\nabla\cdot\left(\rho\mathbf{v}\right). \end{align} \]

-In the continuous case applies
+In the continuous case, the following holds:

 \[ \begin{align} \rho\mathbf{v}\cdot\frac{\partial\mathbf{v}}{\partial t} &= -\rho\mathbf{v}\cdot\nabla\frac{\mathbf{v}^2}{2} = -\nabla\cdot\left(\rho\mathbf{v}\frac{\mathbf{v}^2}{2}\right) + \frac{\mathbf{v}^2}{2}\nabla\cdot\left(\rho\mathbf{v}\right) = -\nabla\cdot\left(\rho\mathbf{v}\frac{\mathbf{v}^2}{2}\right) - \frac{\mathbf{v}^2}{2}\frac{\partial\rho}{\partial t}\nonumber\\ \Rightarrow \rho\mathbf{v}\cdot\frac{\partial\mathbf{v}}{\partial t} + \frac{\mathbf{v}^2}{2}\frac{\partial\rho}{\partial t} &= \frac{\partial\left(\rho\mathbf{v}^2/2\right)}{\partial t} = -\nabla\cdot\left(\rho\mathbf{v}\frac{\mathbf{v}^2}{2}\right) \end{align} \]